Shane-Short/dev-reference-library/data_eng/power_fx.md

-// source = what’s currently in view for the user With(
+// Build the source based on current filters (Module/Category) With(
     {
         src: